OpenVoiceOS/community-docs/docs/qs_intro.md

 - [Docker](#docker)
 - [Manual Install](#manual-install)

+**NOTE** All official OVOS images are running alpha versions of 0.0.7 until OVOS 0.0.8 is released.
+At that point, users will have the option to choose between alpha or stable versions.

 ## Raspberry Pi

 This quick start will help get an OVOS image installed and running on your Raspberry Pi.
 These images are all 64-bit operating systems.

-32-bit operating systems on the Raspberry Pi will have limited OVOS functionality due to lack of dependency support.
+If you want to build your own 32-bit image for OVOS, note that 32-bit operating systems on the Raspberry Pi will have limited OVOS functionality due to lack of dependency support.

 **NOTE:** The OVOS GUI will not reliably run on a RPi3 and is therefore not recommended for that device.

 ### Download an OVOS image

-OVOS provides a couple of different images specifically for the Raspberry Pi: a [headless image (RaspOVOS)](#rasberry-pi-os-latest-images) and an older/work-in-progress [full GUI image (Buildroot)](#buildroot-latest-image).
+OVOS provides a couple of different images specifically for the Raspberry Pi: a [headless image built on Raspberry Pi OS (RaspOVOS)](#rasberry-pi-os-latest-images) and an older/work-in-progress [full GUI image (Buildroot)](#buildroot-latest-image).

 #### Raspberry Pi OS Latest Images

-OVOS also provides a "Headless" image that is similar to the original `picroft` software from `MycroftAI`.
-It runs without a screen and works with a RPi3b/b+.
+OVOS provides a "Headless" image that is similar to the original `picroft` software from `MycroftAI`.
+It runs without a screen, is built on top of Raspberry Pi OS, and works with a RPi3b/b+.
 It is often referred to as **RaspOVOS**.

 - [headless images](https://ovosimages.ziggyai.online/raspbian/development)